 Bringing home a new puppy is such an exciting time!
-Recently, during COVID we have seen a large increase in the number of pet adoptions worldwide.
+In the midst of this pandemic, we have seen a large increase in the number of pet adoptions worldwide.
 With uncertainty and changes happening across Australia, it’s no surprise that we are valuing the loyal companionship of our pets now more than ever.

 Plan before bringing home a new puppy